 The Accreditation Scheme is the UK industry standard for museums and galleries.
 The Accreditation Scheme is run for museums and galleries of all sizes and types across the UK.
-It is managed as a UK Partnership between ACE, the Welsh Government, Museums Galleries Scotland and the Northern Ireland Museums Council.
+It is managed as a UK Partnership between ACE, the Welsh Government, Museums Galleries Scotland, and the Northern Ireland Museums Council.

 An approved Access Policy is both good practice and a key requirement of the Museum Accreditation Scheme, under which Reading Museum has Full Accreditation status (Accredited No. 978).
-Museums participating in the Scheme must have an access policy or statement approved by your governing body.
-It covers how people can see, use, and reference the collection, gain access to the museum buildings and sites, and how the museum shares information about the collection with people.
+Museums participating in the Scheme must have an access policy or statement reviewed and approved by their governing body at least every five years.
+It should cover how people can see, use, and reference the collection, gain access to the museum buildings and sites, and how the museum shares information about the collection with people.

-4. Access assessment and action plan
+4. Access assessment and the Access Plan

-Access Audits have been regularly undertaken since the full refurbishment of the Museum in 1999-2000.
-In 2012 and 2020 selected staff received training from the Centre for Accessible Environments to undertake in-house audits that inform this policy.
-An access action plan is prepared after each audit, setting out the work required to improve access by removing barriers identified by the audit, customer feedback, and engagement with local support and advocacy groups.
+Access audits and assessments have been regularly undertaken since the full refurbishment of the Museum in 1999-2000.
+In 2012 and 2020 selected staff received training from the Centre for Accessible Environments to undertake inhouse audits that inform this policy.
+After each audit, any new access actions are added to the Museum's Access Plan (this plan is also a Museum Accreditation Scheme requirement).
+This Plan sets out the work required to improve access by removing barriers identified by the audit as well as customer feedback and engagement with local support and advocacy groups.
 This is implemented and monitored by the Museum's Access Workgroup.